Skip links and keyboard navigation

 Sexual Health Ministerial Advisory Committee

-The Sexual Health Ministerial Advisory Committee (Committee), established in 2017, provides advice to the Minister for Health and Ambulance Services on sexual and reproductive health-related matters aligned to the Framework and its associated action plans.
+The Sexual Health Ministerial Advisory Committee (PDF 53 kB) (Committee), established in 2017, provides advice to the Minister for Health, Mental Health and Ambulance Services, and Minister for Women on sexual and reproductive health-related matters aligned to the Framework.

 The Committee also

-Emeritus Professor Cindy Shannon AM chairs the Committee, with each member contributing expertise representative of the diversity of priority populations and/or other stakeholder groups within the sexual and reproductive health sector in Queensland.
-The Committee was recently reappointed for a third term from 30 March 2022 to 29 March 2025.
+Emeritus Professor Cindy Shannon AM chairs the Committee, with each member contributing expertise representative of the diversity of priority populations and other stakeholder groups within the sexual and reproductive health sector in Queensland.
+The Committee was reappointed for a third term from 30 March 2022 to 29 March 2025.

-Coordination of implementation and reporting on the Framework and secretariat services for the Committee are provided by the Engagement and Strategy team within Communicable Diseases Branch.
+The Committee’s Secretariat manage the Committee’s annual workplan and related program of works and events.
+Secretariat services for the Committee are provided by the Engagement and Strategy team within Communicable Diseases Branch, Queensland Health.

 Email: SHealthFramework@health.qld.gov.au